anhskrttt/UETSnakeProj/README.md

 - using your arrow keys,
 - control a snake,
 - try to collect coin and strawberry,
-- while avoid touching border and enemies
+- avoid touching border and enemies
 - press r to replay

 ### Prerequisites